keang/keang.github.io/_posts/2016-07-01-tip-of-the-docker-iceberg.markdown

 That's pretty plain English, but also pretty high level, and [people still have disagreements][commit_strip].

-To me the most important things remember about Docker, so that it serves to help you in your dev env is the following:
+To me the most important things to remember about Docker, so that it serves to help you in your dev env is the following:
 - It's designed to contain your app/process/service.
 - You can create containers from images.